RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 .. _getting crsp account:

-Getting CRSP account
+Getting CRSP Account
 --------------------

 All requests described below must be sent to hpc-support@uci.edu

-* **I'm a researcher on campus**
-  If you are a ladder-rank faculty or have an exception granted to act as PI on federal grants by UCI Office of research, your account should be pre-created.
+* **I'm a researcher on campus and I want to have an access** If you are a ladder-rank faculty or have an exception granted to act as PI on federal grants by UCI Office of research, your account should be pre-created.
 If you still do not have access, please send us a request.

+* **I'm a researcher and I want to access my colleagues lab** Your colleague must send a request and ask for access for you to their lab.

+* **I'm a researcher and I want colleagues outside of UCI to have access to my lab** You must first sponsor a UCINetID (see :ref:`access`) then send a request to grant access.

+* **I'm a researcher and I want to add students/postdocs to my lab** You should send a request and include:

+  - your existing CRSP lab name
+  - UCINetIDs and names of the people that you want to add
+  - indicate any of these people should have individual limits and what the limits are.
+The default behavior is no individual limit.

 * **I'm a student/postdoc**
   Your PI should send a request and include:

   - your UCINetID
-  - indicate if your space should be limited.
+  - indicate if your space should have an individual limit.

   PI may combine multiple requests in a single email.

-* **I'm a researcher and I want to access my colleagues lab** Your colleague must send a request and ask for access for you to their lab.

-* **I'm a researcher and I want colleagues outside of UCI to have access to my lab** You must first sponsor a UCINetID (see :ref:`access`) then send a request to grant access.

 .. _crsp areas: